nicklalone/CIS---102---Getting-Started-with-Video-Game-Development/02 - assignments/02 - Week 2 - Functions and IF.md

 ## Part 3 - If Then and You
 7. Write an if statement in the proper function that detects when the circle reaches the edge of the PICO-8 Screen.
 7. Write an if statement that changes the color of the ball when it hits the edge of the PICO-8 Screen.
-7. Upload one .p8 file to blackboard with comments showing where each item is met.

 ## Part 4 - Submission